microsoft/CameraTraps/api/batch_processing/README.md

 }
 ```

- You can parse it to obtain the URLs:
+To obtain the URL of the output file:
 ```python
 task_status = body['Status']
 assert task_status['request_status'] == 'completed'